 Author’s thoughts on ketogenic diet for weight loss

-There is no doubt that ketogenic (very low-carbohydrate) diet promotes weight loss as there are strong supportive evidence about its effectiveness.
+There is no doubt that ketogenic (very low-carbohydrate) diet promotes weight loss as there is strong supportive evidence about its effectiveness.
 It is also considered to be the most effective diet (even more than low-fat diet) for weight management and many studies support this.
-However, the evidence in the literature are not in concordance about its absolute effectiveness and even some doubt arised about its safety.
+However, the evidence in the literature are not in concordance about its absolute effectiveness and even some doubt arose about its safety.

 Can Ketogenic Diet Really Starve Cancer?

 More and more evidence is suggesting that by systematically reducing the amount carbohydrate one could suppress or at least delay, the occurrence of cancer [20,21].
 Malignant cells depend on steady glucose availability as they are not able to metabolize significant amounts of fatty acids or ketone bodies due to mitochondrial dysfunction .
 It seems that ketogenic diet may starve cancer cells since they heavily rely on glucose from ingested carbohydrates for their energy demands and biomass generation .
 Another mechanism suggested by Fine et al. is the inhibition of insulin caused by the ketogenic diet which could possibly be effective treatment for patients with cancer.